Change your brain, Change your game … 15 big ideas to help business leaders win in a fast-changing world

 That’s why, even the busiest CEO, the most qualified and experienced leader, still needs to take time out to think, to make new connections, and to explore “where next” and “how better.”

-New thinking.
-New strategies.
-New opportunities … Change your brain, to change your game!
+Change your brain, to change your game!

 Odense in the heart of Denmark, birthplace of Hans Christian Andersen and now Europe’s leading robotics hub, is a perfect place to explore the future – to write the 21st century story of business.
 I will be hosting the event, and helping you to explore the best new thinking, bringing together academic theory and practical insights, global and local, to help you win.